Nuclear Fusion Propulsion Systems

 - To consider possible solutions, experiments, and technology developments needed to overcome these challenges.

-- To outline a plan of focussed research and experimental work that could be carried out in Europe in the context of international collaboration.
+- To outline a plan of focused research and experimental work that could be carried out in Europe in the context of international collaboration.